 Many children struggle with math not just because it’s difficult, but because they feel defeated.
 A tutor can help boost their confidence by reinforcing strengths and breaking down challenges into manageable steps.

-Instead of spending hours struggling over math homework, a tutor can provide the support your child needs—helping them complete their assignments with less stress and frustration.
+Instead of spending hours struggling over math homework, a tutor can provide the support your child needs on the exact problems your child needs help with helping them complete their specific assignments with less stress and frustration.
+So your child goes into a session knowing that they are with someone who knows how to help them, which gives your child more confidence as well.